 Though this is a place (the top botanical garden in the country!) that adults will enjoy immensely more without kids complaining that their feet hurt, I know we can’t simply drop them off.
 To keep the kids walking, there are three treehouses along the way to climb and explore.
 The gardens are huge, and the exhibits change with the seasons, so ask about the “top must-see” areas when you get there so you know where to head.
 And don’t miss any corner of the conservatory!
 Note: Herr’s Factory is about a half-hour east of Lancaster, and Longwood Gardens is another half-hour east of that, so they’re good consecutive stops on your road trip when you’re on your way home from Hershey or Lancaster.

 Who wouldn’t want to taste super hot chips, fresh from the fryer?
 Pennsylvania has lots of great food factory tours, including the one at Krieder’s Farm, home of Pride of the Farm milk.
 Even though the Herr’s Factory Tour is free of charge, for most food factory tours, you’ll need to make reservations and the spots fill up!
 Call ahead to confirm operating hours and reservations.
-For a complete list of food factory tours, see this post at cookkosher.

 A day at Cherry Crest Farm is wholesome family fun.
 Besides for the corn maze (always an adventure), there’s lots of “booths” with fun activities, such as sliding down a giant slide in a potato sack or jumping on a huge air-filled trampoline-like balloons.